3dgeo-heidelberg/AImon/README.md

-# ChangeDetPipeline
+# m4dvap: Modular 4-Dimensional Visualization and Analysis for Point clouds

 ## Overview

-ChangeDetPipeline is a comprehensive tool designed for processing and projecting point cloud datasets.
+m4dvap is a comprehensive tool designed for processing and projecting point cloud datasets.
 It facilitates the generation of range and color images, applies changes based on predefined events, and performs bi-temporal analysis to detect and visualize changes in spatial data.

 ## Features